Indicia-Team/indicia-docs/developing/reporting/occurrence-standard-parameters.rst

       * F - only records which fail
       * any autocheck rule type name (e.g. identification_difficulty or
         period_within_year).
 Records are returned if they fail the given rule name.
+  * ``classifier_agreement`` - specify Y to only show records if an image classifier was used and the classifier's top suggestion matches the record's current determination. specify N to only show records if an image classifier was used and the classifier's top suggestion does not match the record's current determination.
   * ``identification_difficulty`` - specify a value from 1 to 5 to filter to this
     identification difficulty level if this feature is set up on your warehouse.
 Specify an optional ``identification_difficulty_op`` parameter to set the value '=', '<=' or